Easter in Poland: tones of food, egg tapping game, Polish Water Fight Day

 3. Cool, strain, and add eggs for at least 30 minutes.

-4. To make the eggs shine, dry them with a paper towel soaked in oil/butter.
+4. Dry the eggs with a paper towel soaked in oil/butter to make them shine.

 Polish Easter traditionsEaster basket with food samples (święconka)

 Święconka is a small basket decorated with lace napkins and boxwood twigs.
-What you will find inside?
-It depends on the region of Poland and family, but basically: eggs (pisanki), ham or sausage, bread, salt, cake, horseradish, Easter lamb (baranek in Polish) made of sugar or butter.
+What will you find inside?
+It depends on the region of Poland and family, but usually, eggs (pisanki), ham or sausage, bread, salt, cake, horseradish, and Easter lamb (baranek in Polish) made of sugar or butter.
 People bring baskets to be blessed to the church on Saturday for a short ceremony.
-The basket content is kept home until Easter morning breakfast the next day.
+The basket contents are kept at home until Easter morning breakfast the next day.

 Polish Easter traditions_Easter basket